The Utopia of Rules and the Bureaucratic Reality Machine

 Sources

-- Penguin Random House, The Utopia of Rules by David Graeber, publisher listing, format details, and book description, reviewed May 19, 2026.
+- Penguin Random House, The Utopia of Rules by David Graeber, publisher listing, format details, author note, and book description, reviewed June 19, 2026.

-- David Graeber official site, The Utopia of Rules, book page and review index, reviewed May 19, 2026.
+- David Graeber official site, The Utopia of Rules, book page and bibliographic metadata, reviewed June 19, 2026.

 - Anastasia Piliavsky, "The wrong kind of freedom?
 A Review of David Graeber's The Utopia of Rules", International Journal of Politics, Culture, and Society, 2017.